PeterGodoy/PeterGodoy/readme.md

 👋 Hi, I’m @PeterGodoy and this is the first repository I've ever pushed to.
-I'm currently going through the backend Python course through Reskill Americans.
+I have completed the backend Python course through Reskill Americans.